sclorg/django-ex/README.md

 After each deploy you get a fresh, empty, SQLite database.
 That is fine for a first contact with OpenShift and perhaps Django, but sooner or later you will want to persist your data across deployments.

 To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
-Then use `osc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.
+Then use `oc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.